MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **No Mixing of Paradigms**

 No blending of OOP and functional paradigms.
 Functional purity is preferred.
-Blending blatantly violates the KISS principle.
+Blending blatantly violates the KISS principle and makes no sense from the business point of view - why invest time and money into learning F# when you can easily create "mishmash" in languages you already know?

 ## 3. Error Handling and Reflection